Trees provide a natural habitat and beauty in a community. Making the decision to remove a tree is an important decision.

 Tree Removal is often a job for a professional.

+Not everyone has the skill and equipment to take on this potentially dangerous job.
 In many cases, heavy equipment is needed, like tractors, specialized guide wires, and large chain saws.

 If the tree is near a utility line, the utility company should be contacted before the job starts.